Villa Massimo Visits Stuttgart—18 Artists, 8 Institutions Summer of the Arts

 Summer of the Arts

-For the first time ever, the German cultural institution Deutsche Akademie Rom Villa Massimo is presenting itself in Baden-Württemberg in collaboration with eight partners from Stuttgart.
-Two academic classes—eighteen winners of the German Rome Prize from the classes of 2022–2023 and 2023–2024—will present works they created either in Rome or especially for the exposition in Stuttgart, in exhibitions, concerts, and readings at various institutions as well as in public spaces.
+For the first time ever, the German cultural institution Deutsche Akademie Rom Villa Massimo was presenting itself in Baden-Württemberg in collaboration with eight partners from Stuttgart.
+Two academic classes—eighteen winners of the German Rome Prize from the classes of 2022–2023 and 2023–2024—presented works they created either in Rome or especially for the exposition in Stuttgart, in exhibitions, concerts, and readings at various institutions as well as in public spaces.

 Participating institutions Architekturgalerie am Weißenhof Stuttgart, BDA Baden-Württemberg, Kunstmuseum Stuttgart, Literaturhaus Stuttgart, Musik der Jahrhunderte, Staatsgalerie Stuttgart, University of Stuttgart, Weissenhofmuseum im Haus Le Corbusier

-On view in the rooms of the Kunstmuseum Stuttgart are works by Danica Dakić, Liza Dieckwisch, and Stefan Vogel.
+On view in the rooms of the Kunstmuseum Stuttgart were works by Danica Dakić, Liza Dieckwisch, and Stefan Vogel.

 Liza Dieckwisch